abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 practice harder, but there’s a part of the mind that can rebel, that doesn’t want to do be forced.

-Rather than trying to force the mind, we can instead have an internal dialogue. *Why is it that I don’t want to practice sometimes?
-What is that about?* Without forcing and imposing our control, we can get to the root of the problem, through skillful investigation.
+Rather than trying to force the mind, we can have an internal dialogue
+instead: *Why is it that I don’t want to practice sometimes?
+What is that about?* Without forcing and imposing our control, we can get to the root of the problem through skillful investigation.
 Instead of *telling*, we’re *asking*—we’re probing, inquiring, and looking for the defilements that lurk within.
 Forcing ourselves to do something doesn’t actually deal with any of the defilements.
 We need to investigate: What